mkierzenka/SWDevProj/report/doc.md

 locally and notified the team so they could fix their codebase.

 We succeeded in creating an adapter to use their Sorer with our DataFrame classes, a test demonstrating this can be found in tests/sorerTest.cpp.
+However our program has changed significantly since writing this adapter.
+For example, we wrote the adapter before we started storing serialized dataframes, so we will need to adjust how the adapter creates and stores the frames.
+Since we need a sorer for the Linus program, we will need to adjust the adapter to our current program.

 We have implemented serialization for all of the necessary classes and message, and are able to use the key-value store for data storage and retrieval.
-We also have a completely working pseudonetwork and a somewhat functional actual network, allowing us to distribute our data.
+We also have a completely working pseudonetwork and actual network, allowing us to distribute our data.
 However we currently store our blocks on the same node as our dataframe.
 We would like to come up with some sort of mechanism for effectively distributing data across nodes.

-Our Trivial test works with both our pseudo and actual network.
-Our Demo test works fully with our pseudonetwork, but only partially with our actual network.
-In the demo case, we had to drastically reduce the amount of elements to 100.
-If the dataframe became too large, the program would either segfault or result in corrupted memory.
-We are currently unsure of why this issue exists, but believe it may be related to how we are reading in messages.

-There are additional features we need to add to our network.
-For example, we currently hard-code the number of nodes, server node number, and server ip as constants.
-Rather than having to hard-set those, we would like to pass those in as command line arguments.
-When we run the trivial test, we have to manually set the number of nodes to 1, then set it back to 3 when we run the demo test.

-Our file reading is a work in-progress.
-We have a target for the test; it compiles, but we are currently getting seg fault issues.
-In particular, we need to further investigate and test our fromVisitor.

-We also have some general code cleanup to do, including remove unused code and reduce our memory leaks.

-## Remaining tasks from M3:

-* Clean up leaks from tests

-## Remaining tasks for M4:

-* Improve networking/demo code: avoid segfaults for large data
-* Work on file reading
+Our Trivial, Demo, and Wordcount tests work fully on both or pseudo and real networks.

+We still need to test our Linus program.
+As stated before, we won't be able to test until our Sorer works, so implementing the adapter will be our next step.